Skip to content

 ClusterControl long-term support (LTS) release

-Starting with ClusterControl 2.2.0 LTS in September 2024, we will be adopting a Yearly Long-Term Support (LTS) Cycle for our product.
+Starting with ClusterControl 2.2.0 LTS in September 2024, we are adopting a Yearly Long-Term Support (LTS) cycle for our product.

-Our Long-Term Support (LTS) version of our product will receive extended support, including bug fixes and security patches for an extended period of 1 year.
-Unlike standard releases, which may focus on introducing new features and innovation, LTS versions will emphasize stability, reliability, and long-term usability.
+Our Long-Term Support (LTS) releases receive extended support, including bug fixes and security patches, for an extended period.
+Unlike standard releases, which focus on introducing new features and innovation, LTS versions emphasize stability, reliability, and long-term usability.

 Benefits of yearly long-term support releases

-With our focus on stability and predictability, especially for businesses and users who rely on our product in critical environments.
-By moving to a yearly LTS cycle, we aim to provide:
+With a focus on stability and predictability, especially for businesses and users who rely on ClusterControl in critical environments, the yearly LTS cycle aims to provide:

-• Stability and Reliability: Each LTS will undergo rigorous testing and validation to ensure that it meets the highest standards of stability.
-This makes LTR versions ideal for production environments where reliability is paramount.
+• Stability and Reliability: Each LTS undergoes rigorous testing and validation to meet the highest standards of stability, making it ideal for production environments where reliability is paramount.

-• Predictability: With a predictable yearly schedule, you can plan your upgrades and deployments more effectively.
-Knowing when new LTS versions will be released allows you to align them with your project timelines and minimize disruptions.
+• Predictability: With a predictable yearly schedule, you can plan upgrades and deployments more effectively, aligning them with your project timelines and minimizing disruptions.

-• Extended Support: Each LTS version will come with an extended support period.
-For example, if an LTS is released in Q3 of 2024, it will receive support, including critical updates and patches, until the next LTS is released in 2025, and potentially longer for critical fixes.
+• Extended Support: Each LTS version receives full support including critical updates and patches, until the next LTS is released, and potentially longer for critical security fixes.

-• First LTS Release: The first yearly LTS will be released in Q3 2024.
-This version will mark the beginning of our new cycle and set the standard for all future LTRs.
+• First LTS Release: The first yearly LTS was released in Q3 2024 (version 2.2.0), marking the beginning of the new LTS cycle.

-• Release Schedule: Going forward, a new LTS will be released each year in the third quarter.
-Minor updates and patches will be provided throughout the year, focusing on maintaining stability rather than introducing major new features.
+• Release Schedule: A new LTS is released each year in the third quarter, following an even-numbered minor version pattern (e.g., 2.2.0 → 2.4.0 → 2.6.0).
+Minor updates and patches are provided throughout the year, focusing on maintaining stability rather than introducing new features.

-• Support Duration: Each LTS will receive full support for at least 12 months, with extended support available for critical issues beyond this period.
-This ensures that you can confidently use an LTS version for an extended time without worrying about support ending abruptly.
+• Support Duration: Each LTS version receives full support for at least 12 months, or until the next LTS is announced, with extended support available for critical security issues beyond this period.

-For users currently on non-LTS versions (the installer script will always install the latest version), migrating or moving to an LTS release is easiest achieved by changing the ClusterControl repository file to point to a new LTS repository named repos-release-lts which will only contain LTS releases.
-This will be reachable from http://repo.severalnines.com/repos-release-lts.
+For users currently on non-LTS versions (the installer script always installs the latest version), migrating to an LTS release is most easily achieved by updating the ClusterControl repository file to point to the LTS repository named repos-release-lts, which contains only LTS releases.
+This repository is available at http://repo.severalnines.com/repos-release-lts.

-Follow the below steps to transition to a LTS version:
+Follow the steps below to transition to an LTS version:

 1. Edit the repository file /etc/yum.repos.d/s9s-repo.repo and change the URL to: